Grassroots–Legalize Cannabis Party: 2021–2023

-In 2021, Kevin Shores told a FOX 9 television reporter that he was recruited to run for Congress from Minnesota's 7th district, where Democratic incumbent Collin Peterson lost the race to Republican challenger Michelle Fischbach, in 2020, by a Republican strategist who Shores mistakenly thought was a G–LC representative.
+In 2021, Kevin Shores told a FOX 9 television reporter that he was recruited the previous year to run for Congress in Minnesota's 7th district, where Democratic incumbent Collin Peterson lost the race to Republican challenger Michelle Fischbach, by a Republican strategist who Shores mistakenly thought was a G–LC representative.
 Shores, who is blind and suffers from Gulf War syndrome, lost to Hart Anderson in the Grassroots–Legalize Cannabis Party primary.

 When a Luverne man who had been endorsed by G–LC was unable to file before the deadline, attorney Haroun McClellan filed to run in the August 9, 2022, 1st congressional district special election as a last-minute replacement.
-McClellan, a graduate of Georgia State University College of Law and former Hennepin County public defender, is contracts manager of a Rochester construction firm.
+McClellan, a graduate of Georgia State University College of Law and former Hennepin County public defender, was contracts manager of a Rochester construction firm.

-Conflict with Democratic Party renewed
+Conflict with DFL renewed

-Before Minnesota’s May, 2022, deadline to file such a change, a DFL activist, Marcus Harcus, who was 2020 G–LC nominee for District 59A state representative, attempted to hold a G–LC party meeting for the purpose of changing the state party’s name to a name the activist thought might help the Democratic Party by attracting Republicans.
+Before Minnesota’s May 2022 deadline to file such a change, Marcus Harcus, a Democratic Party activist who was 2020 G–LC nominee for District 59A state representative, attempted to hold a G–LC party meeting for the purpose of changing the name Grassroots–Legalize Cannabis to a party name Harcus thought might help the DFL by attracting Republicans.

 In May 2022, G–LC chair Steinberg told a Star Tribune reporter about being worried that voters “perhaps aren’t quite as well-informed as it would be good for them to be.”
 Later in June, 2022, Steinberg said in an interview that he was frustrated about having former Libertarian candidates running under the G–LC party banner.
+In November, Will Finn commented about talking to Steinberg at the Secretary of State's office on May 31 when he filed for State Auditor in the race with DFLer Julie Blaha, a Republican challenger, and veteran hemp activist Tim Davis, the Legal Marijuana Now Party nominee, and Finn said Steinberg approved his being a "spoiler."